Deletes all binary log files listed in the index file, resets the binary log index file to be empty, and creates a new binary log file.

 verify the setup as follows:

-Start the master and slave, and start replication (see Section 17.1.1, “How to Set Up Replication”).
+Start the master and slave, and start replication (see Section 17.1.2, “Setting Up Binary Log Based Replication”).

 Execute a few test queries on the master.